LinuxEverywhere/TorchHeightController/README.md

-# IMPORTANT NOTE
-For those of you who downloed the THC.GUI.V1.0.0.tft firmware file it was missing a settings few pages... my bad...
-I've uploaded the new one THC.GUI.V1.0.1.tft please grab that and reflash your displays.
-Thanks to the members of the community that pointed this out to me!

 # TorchHeightController
 Arduino based THC that reads plasma cutter voltage and send Up and Down signals to Plasma Torch Actuator to adjust voltage to target value.